Dera (organisation): Politics

-Various political parties, including the Shiromani Akali Dal, and the Bharatiya Janata Party, and the Indian National Congress, have patronized the deras to attract the Dalit vote bank.
-During the election season, several political leaders and candidates visit the Deras, seeking support from the leaders of the various deras.
-This trend first became visible during the 1997 Punjab Legislative Assembly elections.
+Various political parties, including the Sikh party Shiromani Akali Dal (SAD), and the Bharatiya Janata Party (BJP), and the Indian National Congress (INC), have patronised the deras to attract the Dalit votebank.
+During the election season, several political leaders and candidates visit the deras, seeking support from the leaders of the various deras.
+This trend first became visible during the 1997 Punjab Legislative Assembly Election.

-The Akali Dal has openly sought electoral support from the Sikh deras.
-The Sant Samaj deras have openly supported Akali Dal.
+The SAD has openly sought electoral support from the Sikh deras.
+The Sant Samaj deras have openly supported SAD.

-Among the non-Sikh deras, the Dera Sacha Sauda is influential in the Malwa region, and has a political wing.
+Among the non-Sikh deras, the Dera Sacha Sauda (DSS) is influential in the Malwa region, and has a political wing.
 It has supported multiple political parties in various elections.
-The Dera Sach Khand asked its Dalit followers to vote for the Bahujan Samaj Party in 2012 Punjab elections, which was responsible for the dismal performance of the Congress in the Doaba region.
-The Bhaniarwala Dera has not openly supported any political party, but disfavours the Akali Dal candidates.
+The Dera Sach Khand Ballan (DSB) asked its Dalit followers to vote for the Bahujan Samaj Party (BSP) in 2012 Punjab Legislative Assembly elections, which was responsible for the dismal performance of the Indian National Congress (INC) in the Doaba region.
+The Bhaniarwala Dera has not openly supported any political party, but disfavours the Shiromani Akali Dal candidates.
 The Dera Beas (Radha Soami) has not openly supported any particular party either, but in the past it used to tilt towards the Congress.
-In the 2012 Punjab elections, it favoured the Akali Dal, after daughter of a former Dera chief married an Akali Dal leader.
+In the 2012 Punjab elections, it favoured the Akali Dal, after daughter of a former Dera Beas chief married an Akali Dal politician.